QuasarViewing/QuasarViewing/README.md

 Junior developer completing a Full Stack Developer diploma at **Mission Ready HQ** in New Zealand.

-I build things because the problems genuinely interest me — not because a course told me to.
-No CS degree, no bootcamp pedigree.
-Just a stubborn refusal to stop building.
+I build things because the problems genuinely interest me.

-My instinct is always toward things that actually run.
-Not demos.
-Not tutorials.
-Deployed software.

 ---